afichet/afichet.github.io/shadertoy.md

 <br>

 This Shadertoy renders a Cornell box in spectral using the official specifications for spectral reflectance.
-Those are resampled each 1nm to ease the computations.
+Those are resampled each 1 nm to ease the computations.
 It uses XYZ Colour Matching Functions (CMFs) to transform radiance for a wavelength to a tristimulus.

-It is not meant to be fast but simple and as close as possible with the Cornell's specifications with a proper tonemapping.
+It is not meant to be fast but simple and as close as possible with the Cornell's specifications with a proper tone mapping.
 Some improvements can be made but are not going to be done in this version to keep it as simple as possible.

 <br>